Jackson Laboratory: History

 The Jackson Laboratory was founded by Clarence Cook Little, a former University of Maine and University of Michigan president, in 1929 in Bar Harbor, Maine under the name Roscoe B. Jackson Memorial Laboratory with the purpose of discovering the causes of cancer and other diseases through research on mammals.
 The campus was built on 13 acre of land donated by George Dorr.
 Initial funding for the laboratory campus came from Edsel Ford, the son of Henry Ford, and from Roscoe B. Jackson, a one-time head of the Hudson Motor Car Company, for whom the institution is named.
 As well as providing funds for the first laboratory building, Roscoe B. Jackson provided support for the first five years of operation.

-The sale of mouse animal models began in 1933 with early sales to the United States Public Health Service and The Jackson Laboratory now provides a high proportion of the mice used in biomedical research In particular, the C57BL/6J strain, which is widely used and cited is maintained at The Jackson Laboratory.
+The sale of mouse animal models began in 1933 with early sales to the United States Public Health Service and now The Jackson Laboratory is one of the world's largest suppliers of laboratory mice for biomedical research.
+In particular, the C57BL/6J strain, which is widely used and cited is maintained at The Jackson Laboratory.
 The demand for mice generated at The Jackson Lab increased in 1937 when the Surgeon General supported a grant from National Cancer Institute to the lab that made mice produced there a de facto industry standard due to federal standardization requirements because it was the only large-scale mouse provider before World War II.

 The research performed at The Jackson Laboratory is associated with at least 26 Nobel Prizes in Physiology or Medicine via research, resources, or educational programming.
 Some notable findings from the institution include: